Features

 Handling the tokens

-A token is implemented just as a class which contains original source text, token position within the text, length, type (token type can be one of the following: 'identifier', 'operator', 'literal string', 'integer', etc...) and other data.
+Before parsing each line, the Tokenizer performs a separate lexical analysis, which involves creating tokens from the source text.
+Each token is implemented as a class and contains various attributes, including the original source text, token position within the text, length, type (such as 'identifier', 'operator', 'literal string', 'integer', etc.), and additional data.

-Parser uses the token type attribute to recognize and validate the language syntax and build statement objects and the meta-data that interpreter needs at run-time in order to execute a program.
+The Parser leverages the token type attribute to recognize and validate the syntax of the language.
+It utilizes this information to construct statement objects and generate the necessary meta-data that the interpreter relies on during program execution.

 Token list container